Read time 4 minutes

-Though email address policy in Exchange Server is very helpful at the time of migrations, this feature is not functional in Exchange Online (Office 365).
-The absence of an email address policy is just one of the difficulties faced during migration of Office 365 data.
-But many challenges of manual migration can be avoided if you try a third-party tool for Office 365 migrations.
+While the email address policy in Exchange Server proves highly beneficial during migrations, it’s worth noting that this feature is not operational in Exchange Online (Office 365).
+The lack of an email address policy is just one of the challenges encountered during the migration of Office 365 data.
+Many of the hurdles associated with manual migration can be circumvented by opting for a third-party tool designed for Office 365 migrations.